Popular Weekend Getaway

 One-way — great per-head value

 A quick note on tempo travellers and the ghat road: they handle the curves fine, but they're slower on the bends.
 Add 20-30 minutes to your travel time compared to a sedan or SUV.
 For the return trip downhill, our drivers use engine braking to keep things smooth.
+For longer family trips you can also book our Innova on rent or a larger Tempo Traveller.
+Use the fare calculator for instant estimates on this route.

 FAQ